florence-rolland/azurecloud/README.md

 We are looking for an approach, not runable code.

 2. Let us talk about authentication

 The classic type of authentication is token-based authentication.
 What kind of challenges / issues / security concerns would that pose (assuming a self-hosted Windows agent).

 What are the alternatives?

 Hint:
 MS documentation with supported options https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agent-authentication-options?view=azure-devops

+3. Bonus questions

+What type of GHA would you create in order to streamline CI/CD for cloud builds in our organization?

+Assuming we have different projects, we do not want everyone to have access to everything, and the projects have different release targets.